ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  If you're having trouble with the plugin the best place to discuss issues is our github here: https://github.com/ValveSoftware/steamvr_unity_plugin/issues/

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for 2.3b

+ * Fix for runtime action instantiation generating garbage

+ * Fix for setting Universe Origin at runtime.
+SteamVR.settings.trackingOrigin will automatically set all pose origins and the compositor origin (hmd)

+ * Physics objects correctly teleport while held now

+ * Fix for left hand being inside out sometimes.

+ * Fixed some perf and gc issues in the skeleton

+ * Updated poses to support 120hz prediction better

+ * Fix for IL2CPP compilation

+ * Fix for poor interpolation when dropping objects with left hand

+ * Added SteamVR_TrackingReferenceManager to allow showing tracking devices (base stations / cameras)

+ * Typo fix for GetStateUp returning GetStateDown

+ * Added ability to suppress updating the full skeletal bone data and only update summary data SteamVR_Action_Skeleton.onlyUpdateSummaryData

+ * Added access to different skeletal summary data.
+SteamVR_Action_Skeleton.summaryDataType specifies if you want the summary of the animation data or the summary of the device data.
+Device data may be faster but different than animation data.

+ * Added wrappers for ShowActionOrigin and ShowBindingsForActionSet.
+See SteamVR_Action.ShowOrigins() .HideOrigins().
+SteamVR_ActionSet.ShowBindingHints() .HideBindingHints()

 Changes for v2.2.0: